Summer Programs 2014

 All the programs are designed to enable students to identify their learning strengths and differences; however, a diagnosed learning disability is not a requirement to participate in any Landmark College summer program.
 Students learn specific strategies to be successful in formal academic settings, and to give participants the opportunity to make significant changes in an intentional and supportive academic community.

 - The High School Summer Program has been designed for rising high school juniors and seniors.
 During the three-week program, participants are given a full array of academic and co-curricular experiences, which allow them to return to school better equipped to handle their course work and better prepared for their last two years of high school.
-NEW in 2013!
-Social Pragmatics Track for students on the Spectrum: Specifically designed for students with strong academic achievement who struggle with making meaningful social connections or classroom behavior management.
+The Social Pragmatics Track is specifically designed for students with strong academic achievement who struggle with making meaningful social connections or classroom behavior management.

 - The Transition to College Program prepares June high school graduates for the beginning of full-time college work in September.